-- Kibale is generally recognised as the best place in Uganda to go chimp tracking, but it’s also possible in Queen Elizabeth National Park and a few other parks.
+- Kibale is generally recognised as the best place to go chimpanzee trekking in Uganda, but it’s also possible in Queen Elizabeth National Park and a few other parks.

 - In Kibale, chimp tracking groups leave at 0800 or 1400.
 Chimp sightings are not guaranteed, but the odds of seeing some are above 90%.

 - A chimp tracking permit costs $150 for a non-Ugandan resident for a half day, or $200 for the full day chimp habituation experience, during which you can get much closer to the chimps, in a group of just four people.

 - In low season it may be possible to buy a permit on the day, but as there are only 72 permits available each day, it’s advisable to book in advance, especially in peak season.

 - You can buy chimpanzee tracking permits in person from the Uganda Wildlife Authority office in Kampala, or check with your tour operator.
 For more information, check the UWA website.